Photograph of Wilson's Bird-of-paradise

 Lesser Flamingo Phoenicopterus minor

-It is possible to see flamingoes in many places in Africa, Central and South America, and some places in Asia, but it is the Lesser Flamingo which forms the largest gatherings of non-passerine birds, sometimes numbering millions, on some East African lakes, and the best places in the world to see flocks of Lesser Flamingoes include Lakes Elmenteita, Nakuru and especially Bogoria in Kenya, and Lakes Manyara and Natron (largest breeding colony, sometimes containing over a million pairs) in Northern Tanzania.
+It is possible to see flamingos in many places in southern Europe, Africa, Central and South America, and some places in Asia, but it is the Lesser Flamingo which forms the largest gatherings of non-passerine birds, sometimes numbering millions, on some East African lakes, and the best places in the world to see flocks of Lesser Flamingos include Lakes Elmenteita, Nakuru and Bogoria in Kenya, and Lakes Manyara and Natron (largest breeding colony, sometimes containing over a million pairs) in Northern Tanzania.

 King Penguin Aptenodytes patagonicus

-This incredible bird is not as big or as hardy as Emperor Penguin (Aptenodytes forsteri) but it is not much smaller, better-looking and some of its rookeries are not only enormous but also situated in some of the most spectacular settings in the world.
-Indeed, the best places in the world to see King Penguins include the islands of South Georgia, which are visited on some cruises to Antarctica and on the Atlantic Odyssey, and Macquarie in the Subantarctic Islands of Australia and New Zealand in the Southern Ocean.
-They also occur in smaller numbers on the Falkland Islands and some wander as far as southern South America and southern Australia but most remain near their rookeries.
+This incredible bird is not as big or as hardy as Emperor Penguin (Aptenodytes forsteri) but it is not much smaller, arguably better-looking and some of its rookeries are not only enormous but also situated in some of the most spectacular settings in the world.
+Indeed, the best places in the world to see King Penguins include the islands of South Georgia, which is visited on some cruises to Antarctica and on the Atlantic Odyssey, and Macquarie in the Subantarctic Islands of Australia and New Zealand in the Southern Ocean.
+There are also small colonies on the Falkland Islands and at Bahia Inutil on Tierra del Fuego in Chile.

 Photograph of Snow Petrel